yangsustc/WAN_PDE/README.md

 ![Absolute Difference](https://github.com/Ayushk4/WAN_PDE/blob/master/Time_Dependent_pdes/20k_iters_Absolute_Diff.png)

 ### Possible directions:

-**Current limitation** of this approach of solving PDE is huge memory consumption while backpropagating
+**Current limitation** of this approach of solving PDE consumes about 2.5x more memory while backpropagating via adjoint method when compared to using reverse mode AD with numerical integration methods.

-**Solution to the current limitation** switch autodiff backend from [Tracker.jl](https://github.com/FluxML/Tracker.jl) to [Zygote.jl](https://github.com/FluxML/Zygote.jl).
+**Possible Solution to current limitation** switch autodiff backend from [Tracker.jl](https://github.com/FluxML/Tracker.jl) to [Zygote.jl](https://github.com/FluxML/Zygote.jl).
 This can be done when DiffEqFlux.jl and Flux.jl switches over to Zygote.jl.
+Another possible direction would be to see the performance of Reverse Mode AD of Zygote.jl vs Adjoint method.

 Zygote.jl uses source code transformation for reverse mode AutoDiff.
-This leads to faster and much less memory consumption while backpropagating when compared to Tracker.jl's Auto-diff.
+In general, this leads to faster and much less memory consumption while backpropagating when compared to Tracker.jl's Auto-diff.